apeskinian/p5_treasures_untold/README.md

     The user can then save the new topic by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

+    :bulb: **NOTE:**
+    The ordering of the standard FAQ Topics is specific so that they have a natural order to read in.
+This order is:
+    - About Treasures Untold
+    - Orders & Shipping
+    - Payment & Returns
+    - Product Care
+    - Contact & Support

+    This order is maintained by use of the `sort_order` model field.
+Any new topics that are added will be assigned a default value of 100 so as not to interfere with this order.
+New topics will be sorted alphabetically at the end of the standard list.
+All `sort_order` values including the standard topics can be changed in the Django Admin panel.

     | Mobile Topic Creation | Desktop Topic Creation |
     | :---: | :---: |
     | ![Mobile Topic Creation](documentation/features/dashboard/faq_admin/mobile_topic_add.png "Mobile topic creation") | ![Desktop Topic Creation](documentation/features/dashboard/faq_admin/desktop_topic_add.png "Desktop topic creation") |